Dark matter from an even lighter QCD axion: trapped misalignment: Introduction

 The crucial properties of such a light axion are generic and do not depend on the details of the putative UV completion.
 An important byproduct of this construction is an enhancement of all axion interactions which is {\it universal}, that is, model-independent and equal for all axion couplings, at fixed $m_a$.
 The detailed exploration of the $Z_\N$ paradigm and of the phenomenological constraints which do not require the axion to account for DM can be found in Ref.~\cite{ZNCPpaper}.

 We will determine here instead the parameter space that solves both the strong CP problem and the nature of DM within the $Z_\N$ framework under discussion.
 The question of DM is of strong experimental interest and very timely, in particular given the plethora of projects targeting light DM candidates, down to the region of ``fuzzy'' DM~\cite{Hui:2016ltb}.
 For instance, CASPEr-Electric~\cite{Budker:2013hfa,JacksonKimball2017,JacksonKimball2020a} probes directly the anomalous gluonic coupling of the axion via an oscillating neutron electric dipole moment (nEDM): the strength of that coupling cannot be modified for the canonical QCD axion irrespective of the model details, unlike other axion-to-SM couplings that can be selectively enhanced~\cite{DiLuzio:2016sbl,Farina:2016tgd,DiLuzio:2017pfr,Agrawal:2017cmd,Marques-Tavares:2018cwm,DiLuzio:2020wdo,Darme:2020gyx}.
 We show here that, in contrast, a hypothetical early discovery at CASPEr-Electric could be interpreted as a solution to the strong CP problem via a $Z_\N$ reduced-mass axion, because of the same-size enhancement of {\it all} axion couplings in such a scenario.
+Note that an exceptionally light QCD axion has formerly been considered~\cite{Alvarez:2017kar}, albeit it required an ad-hoc fine-tunning of potential parameters.

 It will be shown that the cosmology of the $Z_\N$ axion exhibits several novel aspects.
 The cosmological impact of hypothetical parallel ``mirror'' worlds has been studied at length in the literature (for a review, see e.g.~\cite{Berezhiani:2003xm}).
 In particular, the constraints on the number of effective relativistic species $N_{\text{eff}}$ present in the early Universe imply that the mirror copies of the SM must be less populated --cooler-- than the ordinary SM world \cite{Berezhiani:2000gw}.
 This requires in turn that the SM has never been in thermal contact with its mirror replica.
 Fortunately, mechanisms that source this world-asymmetric initial temperatures while preserving the $Z_\N$ symmetry may arise naturally in the cosmological evolution~\cite{Kolb:1985bf,Berezinsky:1999az,Dvali:2019ewm}.
 It has also been suggested that DM could be simply constituted by mirror matter, for which relevant constraints apply given the differences in temperatures.
 Note, nevertheless, that in most cases only one replica of the SM was considered, while large $\N$ could significantly modify those analyses.
 Furthermore, an axionic nature of DM has not been previously considered in the mirror world setup with a reduced-mass axion.\footnote{An axion {\it heavier} than the QCD one has been contemplated as DM, within a $Z_2$ setup which realized linearly the symmetry~\cite{Giannotti:2005eb}.} While gravity and axion-mediated interactions are naturally small enough, the impact of other possible ($Z_\N$-symmetric) interactions on the thermal communication between the SM and its mirror copies will be discussed.